The managers who couldn’t cut it in the Premier League and got the sack before they ever got truly settled into the job.

 Following his departure we’ve decided to look at a selection of other managers who endured similarly short spells in charge of Premier League teams.

-Five of the Premier League’s shortest managerial reigns:
+The Premier League’s shortest managerial reigns:

 Flores’ second stint in charge of Watford was, needless to say, far less successful than his first between 2015-16.
 During his three months as manager, the side saw a slight uptake in results as they won their first game of the campaign and drew 2-2 with Arsenal.